Harsh200112/Image-Super-Resolution-ResNet-and-GANs-/README.md

 ```
 python Inference.py
 ```
-This will generate the an image containing the visual results on you screen.
+This will generate an image containing the visual results on you screen.

 ### Results of SR-ResNets
 ![](SR-ResNet Method/Results.png)

 ### Results of SR-GANs